snotskie/ttrpg/md/endeavored.md

 These are performed like any other Endeavor, with the following adjustments, action options, and buttons:

-**Sync and Morale:** The symbol <b>X</b> represents how "in sync" you are with your unit for the round, and your temporary Blessings represent your accumulated "morale."
+**Sync and Energy:** The symbol <b>X</b> represents how "in sync" you are with your allies, and your temporary Blessings represent your accumulated "energy."

 **Units:** "Units" are characters with a single Unit Stat, no track position, its Unit Stat is never spent, and they can only Attack and be Attacked by other units.
 Each unit has a track, which ends at the position equal to the unit's Unit Stat Die size.
 Anything placed or moved beyond this is placed at the last track position instead.
 You and your fellow "operators" begin at position 0 on your unit's track.
 Effects may extend your unit's track during the Endeavor.
+If a unit is removed from the Endeavor while you're on its track, perform a Check to move to a different track.
+On a failure, you are removed from the Endeavor too.

 **Unit Actions:** All operators use the Ally Actions from Monstrous Endeavors.
-Units do not have a turn as normal but instead immediately act when they receive Help.
-They may act <b>X</b> times per round this way, using their Unit Stat Die.
-Units do not have special actions.
+Units do not have a turn as normal.
+Instead they act when they receive Help, at most <b>X</b> times per round, using their Unit Stat Die.
+Units can't take special actions but still gain temporary Blessings.

-**Unit Size:** Attacks against a unit are one rank more difficult for each size smaller the Defender's Unit Stat Die is than the Attacker's.
-Moving to an opposing unit's track requires a Check one rank more difficult for each size smaller the destination unit's Unit Stat Die is than the current unit's.
+**Unit Size:** It is one rank more difficult to Attack a unit that has a smaller Unit Stat Die or to move to the track of a unit that has a smaller Unit Stat Die.

 **Hits:** When a unit is "hit," choose a random position on its track.
-Add a Hit Button there if one is not there already.
+Add a Hit button there if one is not there already.

-**Goal:** Place three Hit Buttons in a row on your opponents' units' tracks before they do the same to yours.
+**Goal:** Place three Hit buttons in a row on your opponents' units' tracks before they do the same to yours.

 <div>
   <h4>Unit Actions</h4>